sql-bi/docs/_mydocs/contoso-data-generator/sqlscripts.md

 # Scripts for importing data into SQL Server

-The set of scripts under `scripts/sql` allow you to import CSV output files to a Sql Server database.
-The scripts create the required tables, indexes and relationship and import data using sql bulk insert.
+The set of scripts under `scripts/sql` import CSV output files in an SQL Server database.
+The scripts create the required tables, indexes, and relationships, and import data using the BULK INSERT tool.
 The underlying SQL scripts are executed using SQLCMD from the command line.

 ## Sql_ImportData.cmd

-**Warning**: on every run, the script deletes and recreates the tables from scratch.
-Be careful: do not point the script to a production database or to a database in which you already have data. **You risk to lose the existing data**.
+**WARNING**: on every run, the script deletes and recreates the tables from scratch.
+Be careful: do not point the script to a production database or to a database in which you already have data. **You risk losing the existing data**.

 Steps:
  - Create the set of data, as CSV files, as usual.